 Joints are ubiquitous in the human body as they are involved in movement of the spine and extremity.
 Joints play a crucial role in the kinematics of the human body as they are involved with movement and also help in unloading sheer pressure and weight of the body.
 When the joints twist and turn outside of the norm for consecutive days, months and years, pain management is recommended to consider if the pain worsens.

 Yoga is also a good way to promote good posture.
 Apart from the spiritual goals, the physical flow and movements of yoga are claimed to alleviate health problems, reduce stress and make the spine less rigid.
 Yoga is also used as an exercise program and physical therapy routine.

-For more information on treatments for chronic pain, visit this link.
+For more information on treatments for chronic pain and to promote good posture, visit this link.